MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 # Configure user access

-Dynamics 365 Fraud Protection lets you grant users various levels of access to the tool, based on logical or functional roles.
+Dynamics 365 Fraud Protection lets you grant users various levels of access to the service, based on logical or functional roles.
 Administrators can use the **User access** section to assign these roles.

 > [!IMPORTANT]
 > Information on this page is subject to change at any time.